AI Employee Onboarding: Cut Ramp Time Fast.

 Measuring onboarding success

 You built the system.
-Now you need to know if it works.
+Now you need to know if it is working — and AI can help you measure that too.

 1. Time to productivity.
 How long until a new hire is performing at the level you expected when you made the offer?
+Companies using AI-powered onboarding report new hires reaching full productivity 30-40% faster than traditional methods.
 Track this by having managers rate new hire performance at 30, 60, and 90 days against role-specific benchmarks.

 4. Time to first contribution.
 When does the new hire ship their first feature, close their first deal, or complete their first independent project?
 This is a stronger signal than time-to-productivity because it is concrete and measurable.